 Start: Ullsteinstraße stop, Tempelhof

-Tip 10: The shore path at Rummelsburg Bay
+Tip 10: Discover history on the riverside path at Rummelsburg Bay

 Start: Ostkreuz or Treptower Park stop, Friedrichshain / Lichtenberg